vgcpge/eclipse.copilot/README.md

 # Java
 To work with Java Development Tools (JDT), install additionally "JDT Integration for LSP4E" from the main Eclipse update site.
 You may want to remove less useful completion assistants from Preferences/Java/Editor/Content Assist/Advanced.
-Leave "Language Server Protocols" enabled.
+Leave "Language Server Proposals" enabled.

 # MacOS
 There is no convenient way to configure environment variables for GUI apps on MacOS.
 For this reason the plugin looks for Node.js executable in /opt/homebrew/bin/node.